 Why is keeping a routine important for our mental health?

-Along with the different roles we engage in life, this is part of who we are, and can reflect our priorities and values in life.[iv]
+Along with the different roles we engage in life, routines are part of who are are, and can reflect our priorities and values in life.

 When our habits and routines are seriously disrupted, not only can the sense of consistency they bring to our lives be impacted, but also our sense of who we are in the world.
 This might happen due to mental health difficulties or a life event, like marital separation.
-Adjusting to new, often temporary ways of doing things at such times is key to maintaining our mental health.
+Adjusting to new, often temporary, ways of doing things at such times is key to maintaining our mental health.

 What are the challenges to keeping a routine?

-Everyone is trying their best in very difficult and uncertain times; below, we give a few suggestions which are given with this in mind.
+Below, we give a few suggestions which are given with this in mind.

 What can help to build a routine?

-Suggestions for everyone
+• Suggestions for everyone

 Think about your needs in daily life and how and when you can meet them.
 This can include making time each day for:

-- Personal care; keeping up with hygiene and regular, proper meals
+• Personal care; keeping up with hygiene and regular, proper meals

-- Productive activities; taking on achievable tasks that need to be done at home, such as housework, gardening, or decluttering
+• Productive activities; taking on achievable tasks that need to be done at home, such as housework, gardening, or decluttering

-- Physical activity; going for a walk if you can, gardening, stretching, armchair exercises or home yoga
+• Physical activity; going for a walk if you can, gardening, stretching, armchair exercises or home yoga

-- Pleasure and interest; enjoying new or old pastimes you can do under current measures
+• Pleasure and interest; enjoying new or old pastimes you can do under current measures

-- Rest and relaxation; keeping up regular sleeping and waking times as best you can, or practising exercises that can help manage worry or anxiety, such as breathing exercises or mindfulness.
+• Rest and relaxation; keeping up regular sleeping and waking times as best you can, or practising exercises that can help manage worry or anxiety, such as breathing exercises or mindfulness.
 If you are having trouble sleeping, making time for a ‘wind-down’ hour to do such things may be helpful.

 A simple strategy that can help if you are trying to work on your routine is to plan your day.
 This doesn’t mean accounting for all your time, rather thinking about what’s most important for you to give your time to and when.
 Writing it down is key, however.
 If you have a diary, use it.
 If not, you might find this straightforward weekly planner helpful to use.

-Suggestions if you've recently become unemployed
+• Suggestions if you've recently become unemployed

 In addition to the suggestions for everyone above, some of these ideas might be helpful to incorporate into your routine over the coming days and weeks.

-While unemployment will hopefully be a temporary state of affairs, it might be helpful to give some time over the week to considering employment opportunities.
-Current job vacancies continue to be posted, especially in areas experiencing high demand, such as supermarket retail.
+While unemployment will hopefully be a temporary state of affairs, it might be helpful to give some time to considering employment opportunities.

 You might also find it helpful to plan time to explore learning and upskilling opportunities, and to revisit your career interests.
 Websites such as Careers Portal may be useful.

 If you would like to have an alternative productive outlet at this time, consider volunteering, or taking part in community efforts that are ongoing to support those in need.
-You’ll find current public health advice on volunteering here.

-Suggestions if you're working from home for the first time
+• Suggestions if you're working from home

-If you are currently working remotely, keeping to regular work hours, if possible, and trying to keep a boundary with work and the rest of your day may be important.
+If you are working remotely, keeping to regular work hours, if possible, and trying to keep a boundary with work and the rest of your day may be important.

 It might be helpful to do things to mark the end of the workday; for example, changing your clothes, completing daily outside exercise if you can, or putting on some music.